All Episodes

 I remember Alan Cranston doing it.

-I guess it was the loser, Dukakis.
+I remember leading up into the 88th presidential election, Bush versus, I guess it was the loser, Dukakis.

 Yeah.

-Reprehensive we're warning them.
+We're warning them.

-We are warning seniors, Joe, you doofus.
+We are warning seniors.

-Good lord, what has happened to the mainstream media?
+Good Lord, what has happened to the mainstream media?

 It's as though all of this has never happened before, except this time it's genuine.

-There's no fear mongering.
+There's no fear-mongering.

 There is a warning.

-We are shouting it for the mountaintops.
+We are shouting it from the mountaintops.

 Hey, Joe, you might want to go over to Tina Brown's website because there's a post there by a guy named Lee Siegel.